Navigation & Hazards

 For many, the services and facilities available in Chaguaramas are the most important reason to travel to Trinidad.
 They are interested in getting there, getting needed work done and storing their boat while they travel home.

-Arrival - Here you will find information on getting to Trinidad, what to expect on arrival, and clearing in.
-Navigation information is mostly committed as it can be found elsewhere.
+Customs & Immigration - Here you will find information on what to expect on arrival, and clearing in.

 Facilities - Here you will find details of where to keep your boat, what services are available, how to find parts, and much more.
 This is the most dynamic portion of the site We strive to keep things up to date, but if you find information that is not or incomplete please let us know.

-There is a morning VHF radio net on CH68 every day at 8am.
+There is a morning VHF radio net on CH68 every day at 8am (Currently, November 2, 2022, The net operates Monday through Saturday).
 Cruisers usually monitor that channel during the day.
+During times of low cruiser population the net may operate less frequently.

 Channels in use by cruisers: